kamilazdybal/kamilazdybal.github.io/_posts/2024-06-03-bellman-equation.md

 # Solving the Bellman equation with a numerical solver

-This is a simple example of solving the Bellman equation with a numerical solver for a very simple reinforcement learning environment.
+This is a simple example of solving the Bellman equation with a numerical solver for a very small reinforcement learning environment.
+For such small environments it is possible to obtain the optimal policy without much effort.
+So let's do that!

 ## The Bellman equation